How to save money on food shopping using advice from real people

 In 2022 food prices rose 16.9%.
 Costs are up but with some crafty tips you’ll learn how to save money when food shopping.

 - Cutting down

 - Plan ahead

 - Cooking at home

-Different ways to save money on your food bill
+Different ways to save money food shopping

 Plan your food ahead and save

-- Meal planning for dietary reasons
+- Meal planning for dietary requirements

 - Meal planning for families